Delbove-Lucas/Delbove-Lucas/README.md

 ## Hi there 👋

 # 💫 About Me:
 🌱 I'm learning development.
-It's challenging, but I'm making progress every day.<br>🤝 I gladly accept advice from everyone on web and mobile development, as I'm always looking to improve.<br>⚡ D&D Enjoyer
+It's challenging, but I'm making progress every day.<br>🤝 I gladly accept advice from everyone on web and mobile development, as I'm always looking to improve.<br>⚡ D&D Enjoyer.

 # 💻 Tech Stack: